2007.8.12.2

 Rewards Terrorists Again Instead

-On the down side of this, doing something the Taliban likes means that they are doing something that successful civilization does not like… which puts them at odds with the philosophies that promote human progression.
-It once again demonstrates what misguided Koreans do when imbued with a warped sense of post-Puritan Christianity (or what some of their leaders do…).
-Then again, the Korean thought process is a bit baffling.
+There are downsides to negotiating with terrorists, of course.
+Doing something a Taliban group likes means doing something that successful civilization has found to be detrimental to itself, which means doing things at odds with the philosophies that promote human progression.
+It demonstrates what misguided Koreans do when imbued with a warped sense of post-Puritan Christianity (or what some of their leaders do…).
+Then again, the Korean thought process is a bit baffling at times, their special brand of fervent Christianity aside.